 • The registered manager used a process to learn and make improvements when something went wrong.
-Staff recorded accidents and incidents, which the registered manager reviewed on a regular basis to identify any trends, themes and areas for improvement.
-They shared any lessons learned with the staff team, to reduce the risk of similar incidents happening again and improve the safety of the service.
+The registered manager shared any lessons learned with the staff team, to reduce the risk of similar incidents happening again and improve the safety of the service.